ptins/SpatioTemporal-HW4/README.md

 # ACMS60855 - HW4

 ### Description
-This assignment deals with the kriging procedure.
+This assignment deals with the kriging procedure for geostatistical modeling.

 To follow along with the designated tasks and corresponding code, please see the HW4.pdf.